JonPSmith/GenericServices/README.md

 GenericServices
 ===============

-Generic Services meant to help building a service layer in a .NET based application.
+Generic Services is a .NET class library to help building data access services using Enitity Framework to go in a service layer.